 Everyone is constantly searching for the next age-defying secret.
 Businesses spend billions of ad dollars each year catering to millennials and technology is quickly becoming known as a tool of the younger generation.
 How are we reaching the growing demographic of seniors among us and in our communities?

-To combat this growing trend and increase awareness about the benefits of aging, Carolyn Worthington – founder of Healthy Aging Magazine – started September is Healthy Aging Month.
+To combat this growing trend and increase awareness about the benefits of aging, Carolyn Worthington – founder of Healthy Aging Magazine – deemed September is Healthy Aging Month.

-The goal of September is Healthy Aging Month is to help seniors find practical ways to improve their lives mentally, physically, socially and financially.
+The goal of September being Healthy Aging Month is to help seniors find practical ways to improve their lives mentally, physically, socially and financially.

 To combat some of the myths associated with aging, Freedom Home Care lists several things below that seniors can do to start living their best lives.